 Even more shocking, I really liked Rhysand.
 Hear me out!
 I know he is kind of a self-centered douche who only does things that benefit himself, but he was Feyre’s greatest ally at court.
 From the moment they met all Rhysand had done was help Feyre.
 He may have seemed like he was just trying to piss off Tamlin, but really I think he was protecting Feyre for every second of it.

-There are very few books that have twists or revelations that truely suprise me.
+There are very few books that have twists or revelations that truly suprise me.
 This book had so many shocking secrets and twist that just made the world more interesting.
 I thought her take on the curse and Tamlin’s situation was an amazing mirror of the beauty and the beast storyline.

 As I have said I love the storyline and progression of characters, however, I was a little disappointed with the ending.
 I thought it was a little too fairytale-esque.
 I truly believe Tamlin and Feyre deserved the ending they got, however, it seemed so dull compared to the rest of the book.